la2050/archive/_projects/2015/interactive-live-theatre-where-the-audience-moves-through-the-story-and-plays-their-part-in-the-tale.md

   How do you plan to use these resources to make change?
 Engage residents and stakeholders: '0' How do you plan to use these resources to make change?
 Implement a pilot or new project: '1' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' 'City, State': 'Culver City, CA'
+Expand a pilot or a program: '1' How did you hear about this challenge?: Colleague 'City, State': 'Culver City, CA'
   How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0'